 In addition, HOA board members can enter the dwelling in case the homeowner is in danger.
 However, HOAs often call in professionals to deal with this situation.
 We recommend reading through your HOA’s bylaws to determine what types of entry are appropriate.
-You could also consult your property management company’s attorney.
+You could also consult your luxury property management company’s attorney.

 #2 Emergency Repairs